OpenEvalProject/evals/manuscripts/elife-95629/v1/manuscript.md

 **Figure 4.:** (a) Clustering analysis of OECs revealed five separate clusters (0–4). (b) Heatmap depicts the expression patterns of known marker genes of glial cell types (x-axis) versus microglia, all OECs and OEC subclusters (y-axis).
 OEC subclusters express select markers of other glial cell types. (c) Heatmap depicts the top 5 marker genes (y-axis) for each OEC subcluster (x-axis). (d) Pathways associated with marker genes of different OEC clusters are shown.
 The dashed line indicates the false discovery rate (FDR) <0.05 in the pathway analysis. (e) Dot plot showing that cluster 3 has higher potential lysosomal function based on lysosome pathway genes than the other clusters. (f) Both clusters 3 and 4 express select genes involved in positive regulation of cell migration. (g) Trajectory analysis reveals two trajectories, one including subclusters 2, 0, and 4, and another involving subclusters 2, 0, 1, and 3. (h) NicheNet ligand–receptor network plot demonstrates intracellular communication between OEC subtypes.
 Hexagons represent subclusters 0–4 and circles indicate ligands secreted from subclusters.
 Edges (arrows) point to clusters where receptors of the ligands are expressed.
 Different colors represent different OEC subclusters.

-## Cluster 0 is rich in matricellular proteins
+#### Cluster 0 is rich in matricellular proteins

 Pathway enrichment analysis showed that ECM organization and collagen biosynthesis were significantly enriched in the marker genes for the largest OEC subcluster 0 (Figure 4d).
 Two of the top 10 genes are members of the Ccn family of matricellular proteins, Ccn2/Ctgf (Connective tissue growth factor; Figure 5a) and Ccn3/NOV (nephroblastoma overexpressed gene; Figure 5b, Appendix 1).
 Both are secreted ECM proteins which regulate the activity of growth factors and cytokines, function in wound healing, cell adhesion, and injury repair.
 The presence of Ccn3 in OECs is novel, while Ccn2/Ctgf is well established (Lamond and Barnett, 2013; Roet et al., 2011).
 In Figure 5c, c1, c2, we show that Ccn2 and Sox10 are highly expressed in our cultured OECs.
 Because Mokalled et al., 2016 reported that Ctgfα is a critical factor required for spontaneous axon regeneration following SCI site in zebrafish, we asked if GFP-labeled OECs transplanted 2 weeks following a complete spinal cord transection in adult rats, also expressed Ccn2/Ctgf.
 We found high levels of Ctgf expression in GFP-OECs (n = 4 rats) that bridged much of the injury site and also detected Ctgf on near-by cells (Figure 5d, d1, d2).
 GFP-labeled fibroblast transplantations (n = 3 rats) served as controls and also expressed Ctgf.
 Other top ECM genes are Serpinf1 (Serine protease inhibitor), Fbln2 (Fibulin2), Fn1 (Fibronectin-1), and Col11a1 (Collagen, type XI, alpha 1; Appendix 1).

 ![Figure 5.](https://cdn.elifesciences.org/articles/95629/elife-95629-fig5-v1.jpg)

-**Figure 5.:** Ccn2/Ctgf (Connective tissue growth factor) in cultured olfactory ensheathing cells (OECs) and following OEC implantation after spinal cord injury.(a, b) The single-cell RNA-sequencing (scRNA-seq) plots of the ninth (Ccn2/Ctgf) and fourth (Ccn3/Nov) highest ranked marker genes are strongly expressed in subcluster 0. (c, c1, c2) The well-known matricellular protein Connective tissue growth factor (Ctgf) identifies OECs in cell cultures (red, c, c2), and Sox10 nuclear expression (white nuclei, c, c1) confirms they are neural crest-derived cells. (d, d1, d2) A sagittal section from a rat that received a complete spinal cord transection followed by green fluorescent protein (GFP)-OEC implantation was fixed 2 weeks postinjury.
+**Figure 5.:** (a, b) The single-cell RNA-sequencing (scRNA-seq) plots of the ninth (Ccn2/Ctgf) and fourth (Ccn3/Nov) highest ranked marker genes are strongly expressed in subcluster 0. (c, c1, c2) The well-known matricellular protein Connective tissue growth factor (Ctgf) identifies OECs in cell cultures (red, c, c2), and Sox10 nuclear expression (white nuclei, c, c1) confirms they are neural crest-derived cells. (d, d1, d2) A sagittal section from a rat that received a complete spinal cord transection followed by green fluorescent protein (GFP)-OEC implantation was fixed 2 weeks postinjury.
 Glial fibrotic acidic protein (d, Gfap, blue) marks the edges of the borders of the glial scar.
 GFP-OECs (green) that express Ctgf (red) in the injury site are outlined by the box in d.
 High expression of Ctgf is detected by GFP-OECs that bridge part of the injury site in d1.
 The single channel of Ctgf is shown in d2.
 Scale bars: c–c2 = 50 µm, d–d2 = 250 µm.

 The top-ranked marker gene for cluster 0 is Pmp22 (Peripheral myelin protein 22), a tetraspan membrane glycoprotein that is highly expressed in myelinating Schwann cells, and contributes to the membrane organization of compact peripheral myelin.
 The third-ranked gene, Gldn (Gliomedin) is secreted by Schwann cells and contributes to the formation of the nodes of Ranvier.
 Fst (Follistatin) also plays a role in myelination and is expressed in areas of adult neurogenesis.

 Many of the top cluster 0 genes are found in other glial cells: Fbln2 is secreted by astrocytes, Ccn2/Ctgf is expressed by astrocytes and Schwann cells, Nqo1 (NAD(P)H dehydrogenase, quinone 1 enzyme) is found in Bergmann glia, astrocytes, and oligodendrocytes, and Marcks (Myristoylated alanine-rich C-kinase substrate protein) regulates radial glial function and is found in astrocytes and oligodendrocytes.
 In addition, Cd200 is expressed by astrocytes and oligodendrocytes, and binds to its receptor, Cd200R, on microglial cells.
 Thus, the OECs in cluster 0 express high levels of genes found in other glia, many of which are related to ECM and myelination.

-## Cluster 1 contains classic OEC markers
+#### Cluster 1 contains classic OEC markers

 Three of the top 5 genes in cluster 1, Pcsk1 (proprotein convertase PC1), Gal (neuropeptide and member of the corticotropin-releasing factor family), and Ucn2 (Urocortin-2) were reported in the meta-analysis by Roet et al., 2011.
 Galanin is expressed by neural progenitor cells, promotes neuronal differentiation in the subventricular zone and is involved in oligodendrocyte survival.